Statistical Plan - 2008 Edition

 For experience rating purposes, a catastrophe would be subject to the Experience Rating Plan rule that addresses accidents involving two or more persons, per Eperience Rating Plan Manual, Rule 2-D-3-b:

 "Accidents involving injuries to two or more persons shall be limited to the multiple claim accident limitation in the Tables of Weighting and Ballast Values, which is twice the normal accident limitation.
 The actual primary loss for such accidents is limited to $10,000 - twice the normal maximum primary value."

 In Indiana, the current (1/1/20 rates) state per claim accident limitation is $196,000.
 Double that amount for state multiple claim accident limitation at $392,000.

 Item B-1383—Catastrophe Provision—Certified Terrorism Losses

 The original Catastrophe provision was created via Item filing B-1383 as part of the defined in Terrorism Risk Insurance Act (TRIA)of 2002.

 This filing became effective in Indiana for new and renewal business at 12:01 a.m. on

 January 1, 2003 for assigned risk policies.

-The filing includes these components:
+The filing included the following components:

 loss cost ($0.01) and rate ($0.02) for a "certified" terrorism acts catastrophe loading